 There were several combinations of cod, tuna and anchovies with olives and cheese and other mouth-watering combinations too.

-While it is customary to sample a few wines while enjoying a plate of cichetti, it is also highly recommended to round off the session with a taste of Grappa.
-This potent local alcoholic beverage is quite a heady drink and for those not used to it can end up experiencing quite a system shock – like I did 😉 Thankfully, I shared my grappa with DH who absolutely loved it.
+While it is customary to sample a few wines while enjoying a plate of Cicchetti, it is also highly recommended to round off the session with a taste of Grappa.
+This potent local alcoholic beverage is quite a heady drink and those not used to it can end up experiencing quite a system shock – like I did 😉 Thankfully, I shared my grappa with DH who absolutely loved it.